 These two sites will help you create a citation.

-The APA citation style should be used when citing sources for physical education.
+The APA citation style should be used when citing sources for administration.

 Author, A. A. (Year of publication).Title of work: Capital letter also for subtitle.
 Location: Publisher.